nicolasnna/full-stack-open/README.md

 # Phonebook API - Example Full stack open

 In this exercise, I implemented backend and frontend with node and react for part3 from Full Stack open.
-This was deploy in render, and have this link:
+This was deployed in render, and have this link:

 - https://fso-phonebook-cur1.onrender.com